saljoudi/KSA-Covid19-/README.md

 ![I](Images/df_head.png)

 **Little info about the data.**
-The reason of doing this porocessing is that the dataset is mainly divided into two categories which are *Cumulative* and *Daily*.
+The reason of doing this processing is that the dataset is mainly divided into two categories which are *Cumulative* and *Daily*.
 For each category, there are at least three sub-categories.
 Cumulative category contains four sub-categories which are Cases, Recoveries, Mortalities & Active cases, while Daily category contains three sub-categories which are Cases, Recoveries & Mortalities.
 There are over 150 columns in the dataset.
 However, there is an interesting column named Event.
-This columns shows the measures have been taken so far by the Saudi governemnt in their fight against Covid19.
+This columns shows the measures have been taken so far by the Saudi government in their fight against Covid19.
 Further, the other columns represent cities & their numbers for categories and sub-categories along with the dates.

-**Next, we need to do some processings.**
+**Next, we need to do some processing.**
 First, we need to split the two main categories.
 The indexing is required because we need the dates in the in the process of reshaping.
 ##### Splitting Cumulative and Daily Numbers & Index Them.